Table of Contents

-The key to effective post-production process for 360-degree jewelry product photography is learning batch editing in Photoshop.
+The key to an effective post-production process for 360-degree jewelry product photography is learning batch editing in Photoshop.
 Here, you can edit multiple jewelry images simultaneously by recording and saving an action, for instance, cropping multiple photos, and then applying the same to multiple images.
 Remember that 360-degree product photography normally involves 10 to hundreds of frames.
 Batch editing will save you time, energy, and money.

 This is the stage where your dream of having an interactive visual presentation is about to come to fruition.
 In this final stage, you’ll have to make use of a 360 product viewer.
-A 360 product viewer is a software that allows your shoppers to spin your breathtaking pieces of jewelry and other products on your website.
+A 360 product viewer is a type of software that allows your shoppers to spin your breathtaking pieces of jewelry and other products on your website.

 If you don’t know how to embed your 360-degree product images or videos on your website, don’t panic.
 It’s very simple and straightforward.
 Simply upload your polished 360-degree jewelry product images on the viewer page.
 It will give you an embed copy.
 Copy and paste it into your website, and you’re done.
 It’s as simple as embedding a YouTube video on your website.
-If you’re planning to do the same on an e-commerce platform, be aware that not all e-commerce platforms support the 360-degree product photography, but the industry is catching up.
+If you’re planning to do the same on an e-commerce platform, be aware that not all e-commerce platforms support 360-degree product photography, but the industry is catching up.

 360-degree product photography is a good solution to the lack of touch in digital shopping.
 It gives your shoppers an immersive and engaging experience of your brand and products by letting them view all its angles and sides.
-This capability enables them to visualize how the product will look when worn, give them an idea how the surface feels, and make them feel ‘something’ – whether it’s joy, love, or any other emotions.
+This capability enables them to visualize how the product will look when worn, give them an idea of how the surface feels, and make them feel ‘something’ – whether it’s joy, love, or any other emotions.
 Every turn holds the possibility of making the shopper discover a positive emotional value or attachment that she or he could associate with the product.
 When this spark occurs, the shopper might contact you with an intent to purchase, or it might lead directly to sales.
 You never know.
 But always seize the chance to stimulate their interest.